ALIGN-analoglayout/ALIGN-public/sub_circuit_identification/README.rst

 ============================================================
 Automatic circuit annotation documentation!
 --------------------------------------------
-This is an introduction to the auto annotation module of the ALIGN project.
+This is an introduction to the auto-annotation module of the ALIGN project.
 This work was performed at the University of Minnesota.

 Circuit annotation automatically identifies hierarchies in the design using a combination of a library-based and rule-based approach.